Optimistic Online Non-stochastic Control via FTRL: Related Work

-While optimistic learning has been studied for stochastic predictions \cite{chen2015online, chen2016using}, and adversarial predictions \cite{mohri-aistats2016, mhaisen2022optimistic}, these findings have not been applied to dynamical systems.
+While optimism has been studied for stochastic predictions \cite{chen2015online, chen2016using}, and adversarial predictions \cite{mohri-aistats2016, mhaisen2022optimistic}, these findings have not been applied to dynamical systems.
 In dynamical systems, the study of predictions is limited to either \emph{perfect} predictions \cite{power-prediction, 10.5555/3454287.3455620}, or \emph{fixed} quadratic (thus, strongly convex) cost functions \cite{zhang2021regret, yu2022competitive, li_robustness_2022}.
-Our paper contributes towards filling this gap.
-Predictions may also be viewed via the lens of ``context" \cite{levy2023optimism} in the different problem of \emph{stochastic} MDPs with \emph{finite} state and action space.
-Lastly, the previous works of \cite{li_robustness_2022, yu2022competitive} consider that the full predictions are provided \emph{a priori}, meaning that the learner cannot benefit from updated (and possibly more accurate) predictions.
-Like MPC, we drop this assumption and allow the learner to use the most recent available predictions.
+Our paper contributes to filling this gap.
+Predictions may also be viewed via the lens of ``context" \cite{levy2023optimism} in the problem of stochastic MDPs with \emph{finite} states and actions.
+Lastly, the previous works of \cite{li_robustness_2022, yu2022competitive} consider that the full predictions are provided \emph{a priori}, meaning that the learner cannot benefit from updated predictions.
+Like MPC, we drop this assumption and allow the learner to use the most recent predictions.